-North Atlantic's marketing division (the "Marketing Division") is headquartered in St. John's, Newfoundland and is comprised of five business segments: retail, home heating, commercial, wholesale and bunkers described as follows:
+Our marketing division (the "Marketing Division") is headquartered in St. John's, Newfoundland and is comprised of five business segments: retail gasoline, retail heating fuels, commercial, wholesale and bunkers described as follows:

-Retail Gasoline
+Retail Gasoline Business

-North Atlantic operates 66 retail gasoline stations and 3 commercial cardlock locations with 39 locations branded as "North Atlantic" and 16 locations branded as "Home Town" (a secondary brand for small market areas) with the remaining 11 locations unbranded.
+Our retail gasoline business operates 61 retail gasoline stations and 3 commercial cardlock locations with 39 locations branded as "North Atlantic" and 16 locations branded as "Home Town" (a secondary brand for small market areas) with the remaining 9 locations unbranded.
 Most locations include a convenience store which is independently operated.
-In 2005, the volume of gasoline and diesel sold at these retail locations represented a market share of approximately 15% of the Newfoundland market.
+In 2007, the volume of gasoline and diesel sold at these retail locations represented a market share of approximately 20% of the Newfoundland market.
 The major competitors in the Newfoundland market are Irving Oil, Imperial Oil and Ultramar.

-Home Heating Business
+Retail Heating Fuels Business

-North Atlantic delivers furnace oil and propane to approximately 20,000 residential heating and commercial customers throughout Newfoundland with about 90% of the demand for furnace oil, 9% for propane and 1% for kerosene.
+Our retail heating fuels business delivers furnace oil and propane to approximately 20,000 residential heating and commercial customers throughout Newfoundland with about 90% of the demand for furnace oil, 9% for propane and 1% for kerosene.
 North Atlantic is a full service residential heating supplier providing a furnace parts maintenance replacement program, emergency burner service and heating system installations from five "Home Heating" stores.
 North Atlantic's installation and emergency burner service is provided by independent contractors, as is its bulk hauling.